-Despite the growing popularity and the lack of carbon dioxide emissions, it’s important to note that this poses severe environmental issues such as waterlogging and siltation, which results in a loss of biodiversity in the fish population and other aquatic species.
+Despite the growing popularity, and the lack of carbon dioxide emissions, it’s important to note that this poses severe environmental issues such as waterlogging and siltation, which results in a loss of biodiversity in the fish population and other aquatic species.
 It also displaces locals and causes public outcry.

 Green sources of energy are very different from one another.
 Biomass has been present for thousands of years.
 It comes from the ignition of organic matter such as wood, plants, or agricultural residues.
-You can see it from the moment when humans started to use wood for cooking, live and produce energy.
+You can see it from the moment when humans started to use wood to cook, live and produce energy.
 One of the uses of biomass is to turn it into biogas and liquid biofuels such as ethanol and biodiesel.

 5. Nuclear Power

-Nuclear power is tricky; it’s both a non-renewable and a green source of energy.
+Nuclear power is tricky, it’s both a non-renewable and a green source of energy.
 It is a sustainable energy source that reduces carbon emissions and reduces reliance on oil and fossil fuels.
 Is, indeed, the third-largest electricity green source of energy in the states.
 It accounts for 19,7% of the market share itself.

 According to data from the World Nuclear Association, nuclear power plants are operational in 31 nations.
 There have existed more than 18,000 reactors throughout the years.
 Currently, about 10% of the energy produced worldwide comes from nuclear power.